-The council is comprised of 25 members who advise and make recommendations to improve the system of care in mental health.
-Through public education and advocacy efforts, consumers and family members have become an integral part of defining priorities for the division on issues surrounding housing, employment, recovery-oriented community services, crisis intervention, and children's system of care.
-The Council membership is required by federal law to have a majority of mental health consumers, including parents of children receiving services and family members.
+Council membership is required by federal law to have a majority of mental health consumers, including parents of children receiving services and family members.
 In addition, representation is required from the following state agencies: Social Services, Medicaid, Corrections, Vocational Rehabilitation, Education, Housing and Mental Health.
 The remainder of the council is made up of private and state-contracted providers, Missouri Protection and Advocacy, and other advocacy groups.
-The Council currently meets on a monthly basis.
-The meeting schedule is posted on this website through the link below.
+The Council currently meets six times a year.

-Additional information for the CPS State Advisory Council
+Additional information for the MHS State Advisory Council

 The divisions formerly known as the Division of Alcohol and Drug Abuse and Division of Comprehensive Psychiatric Services have integrated into one Division of Behavioral Health.
 The Division Director made the decision to maintain two separate State Advisory Councils at this time.